-Food in Korea is very important and nobody rushes through their meals.
+Food in Korea is very important, and nobody rushes through their meals.
 Korean food is made to be savored and enjoyed with family and friends.
-Rice, vegetables, and meats are the staples and they are given taste by such ingredients as pepper flakes, Korean chili, ginger, garlic, salt, soy sauce, and sesame oil.
+Rice, vegetables, and meats are the staples, and such ingredients give them taste as pepper flakes, Korean chili, ginger, garlic, salt, soy sauce, and sesame oil.
 The national dish of Korea is Kimchi which is fermented cabbage.
-It is so popular that it is eaten at breakfast, lunch or dinner.
+It is so popular that it is eaten at breakfast, lunch, or dinner.

 Most Popular Korean Food

-Some people do eat their Kimchi as soon as it’s made, but most like it fermented.
-It lasts indefinitely in the fridge so it’s worth making lots of it in one go.
-It can be eaten it many different ways, for example, simply with plain rice, stirred into chicken noodle soup or on steak.
+Some people eat their Kimchi as soon as it’s made, but most like it fermented.
+It lasts indefinitely in the fridge, so it’s worth making lots of it in one go.
+It can be eaten in many different ways, for example, simply with plain rice, stirred into chicken noodle soup, or on steak.

 - Beef Bulgogi

-Bulgogi – literally “fire meat”.
-Korean-style grilled or roasted dish made of thin, marinated slices of beef or pork grilled on a barbecue or on a stove-top griddle.
-Sirloin, rib eye or brisket are frequently used cuts of beef for the dish.
+Bulgogi – literally “fire meat.”
+Korean-style grilled or roasted dish is made of thin, marinated beef or pork grilled on a barbecue or a stove-top griddle.
+Sirloin, rib eye, or brisket are frequently used cuts of meat for the dish.

-This is a very popular Korean BBQ dish.
+This is a trendy Korean BBQ dish.
 It can be found anywhere from upscale restaurants to local supermarkets as pan-ready kits.
-The dish originated from the northern areas of the Korean Peninsula but is a very popular dish in South Korea.
+The dish originated from the northern areas of the Korean Peninsula but is a trendy dish in South Korea.

 - Korean BBQ Chicken (dak gogi)